Dena Schlosser: Trial

-there until she is deemed to no longer be a threat to herself or others.
-There, she was a roommate of Andrea Yates, a Texas woman who had drowned her five children in a bathtub.

 During the trial, much attention was drawn to Schlosser and her husband attending Water of Life Church, a charismatic church pastored by Davidson.
 She had been taking antipsychotic drugs for several years prior to Margaret's death.
 Davidson thought that mental illness was demonic and this belief partly led Schlosser's husband to not buy her medication regularly.
 Under oath, Davidson testified that in his view, all mental illness is demonic at bottom.
 Due to viewer outcry after the trial, Davidson's television ministry was canceled everywhere outside the Metroplex.

+After nine minutes of deliberation, a jury found Schlosser not guilty by reason of insanity.
+She was committed to the North Texas State Hospital and until she is deemed to no longer be a threat to herself or others.
+There, she was a roommate of Andrea Yates, a Texas woman who had drowned her five children in a bathtub.

+Aftermath

-After Schlosser's arrest, her children were taken by CPS and kept in foster care.
+After Schlosser's arrest, her remaining children were taken by CPS and kept in foster care.
 CPS said they would only allow her husband to regain custody of them under the condition that his sister live with the family, and he was required to complete psychotherapy and parenting classes.
 He received full custody of his daughters and raised them as a single father.
 He subsequently filed for divorce.
 As part of the divorce settlement, Schlosser was prohibited from ever having contact with him or their daughters again.

 On November 6, 2008, it was announced that Schlosser would shortly be released into outpatient care.
 The order required her to see a psychiatrist once a week, take medication, be on physician-approved birth control, and not have any unsupervised contact with children.

 In April 2010, it was reported that Schlosser was recommitted after firefighters from Richardson saw her walking down the street at 2:00a.m.
 Her attorney, David Haynes, said that he felt the judge made the correct decision.

 Schlosser was later released to outpatient status.
 She stayed out of the public eye until 2012, when WFAA-TV in Dallas reported that she was working under her maiden name, Leitner, at a Walmart in Terrell.
 Within hours, they fired her.

 As of December 2020, Dena Schlosser was ordered to remain committed to a state hospital.